awsdocs/aws-glue-developer-guide/doc_source/monitor-continuations.md

 # Tracking Processed Data Using Job Bookmarks<a name="monitor-continuations"></a>

 AWS Glue tracks data that has already been processed during a previous run of an ETL job by persisting state information from the job run\.
 This persisted state information is called a *job bookmark*\.
 Job bookmarks help AWS Glue maintain state information and prevent the reprocessing of old data\.
 With job bookmarks, you can process new data when rerunning on a scheduled interval\.
 A job bookmark is composed of the states for various elements of jobs, such as sources, transformations, and targets\.
 For example, your ETL job might read new partitions in an Amazon S3 file\.
 AWS Glue tracks which partitions the job has processed successfully to prevent duplicate processing and duplicate data in the job's target data store\.

-Job bookmarks are implemented for some Amazon Simple Storage Service \(Amazon S3\) sources and the Relationalize transform\.
+Job bookmarks are implemented for JDBC data sources, the Relationalize transform, and some Amazon Simple Storage Service \(Amazon S3\) sources\.
 The following table lists the Amazon S3 source formats that AWS Glue supports for job bookmarks\.

 | AWS Glue version | Amazon S3 source formats |